neptune-ai/docs/docs/integrations/sklearn.rst

 .. note::

-    This integration is tested with ``scikit-learn==0.23.2``, ``neptune-client==0.4.130``.
+    This integration is tested with ``scikit-learn==0.23.2``, ``neptune-client==0.4.132``.

 Where to start?
 ---------------
-To get started with this integration:
+To get started with this integration follow the :ref:`quickstart <sklearn_quickstart>` below (recommended as a first step).

-* for classifier and regressor cases, follow the :ref:`Quickstart: classifier and regressor <sklearn-quickstart-reg-cls>`,
-* for k-means clustering case, go here: :ref:`Quickstart: k-means <sklearn-quickstart-k-means>`.

-You can also go to the demonstration of the selected convenience functions available in the :ref:`more options <sklearn-more-options>` section.
+You can also go to the :ref:`demonstration of the functions <sklearn-more-options>` that log regressor, classifier or K-Means summary information to Neptune.
+Such summary includes parameters, pickled model, visualizations and much more:

+* :ref:`classifier summary <sklearn-cls>`,
+* :ref:`regressor summary <sklearn-reg>`,
+* :ref:`k-means clustering summary <sklearn-k-means>`.

+Finally if you want to log only specific information to Neptune you can make use of the convenience functions listed in the |reference-documentation|.
+Below are few examples:

+* :ref:`log estimator parameters <sklearn-log-estimator-params>`,
+* :ref:`log model <sklearn-log-model>`,
+* :ref:`log confusion matrix <sklearn-log-confusion-matrix>`.

 If you want to try things out and focus only on the code you can either: